eleev/swift-design-patterns/Common Design Patterns/Behavioral/Strategy/Strategy.md

 ```
 The `Sorter` struct serves as an intermediate type between the `Invoker` and the concrete `Strategy`.
 It provides a unified interface for communicating with various types of *Strategies* without the need to manually manage them, refactor (when *Strategy* related code changes) and deal with its internals.

-We also created `QuickSortStrategy` and `MergeSortStrategy` and set *quickSortStrategy* as a default sorting strategy for our *Sorter*.
+We also created instances of `QuickSortStrategy` and `MergeSortStrategy` and set *quickSortStrategy* as a default sorting strategy for our *Sorter*.
 Then we called `sort(items:)` method and got the sorted collection.
 The next step was to swap out the sorting strategy to *Merge* sort and call the `sort(items:)` again.
 The results of calling the method are identical but internally different algorithms performed the actual sorting.

 You can use `Strategy` pattern for any kind of algorithm or data processing: filtering data, searching text, compressing video files, rendering image filters and the list goes on.

 ## Conclusion
+`Strategy` pattern provides a common interface for an algorithm that can be swapped out at runtime.
+It's quite easy to implement, allows 3rd party developers to add algorithms to your custom framework and can be easily extended later on.

+The pattern has some similarities with the another behavioral design pattern called `Command`.
+Implementations can be swapped out at runtime, using both of the patterns.
+However, the main difference is that `Strategy` pattern is intended for incapsulating algorithms, when `Command` pattern is used for wrapping out data and logic into command objects that can be used later during the run-time of an application. `Command` pattern answers the *what* question: "*what command object to invoke?*".
+On the other hand the intention of `Strategy` pattern is to answer the *how* question: "*how to resolve an algorithmic task using the given strategies?*".

+Use *Strategy* pattern when your application needs to process data in a different way depending on the run-time factors.